Mazamars312/Analogue-Amiga/README.md

 -   Turbo boot

--   It can Read and write to ADF disk images (Floppy disks).
+-   It can Read and write to ADF disk images (Floppy disks)

 -   Can also access up to 4 Harddrive HDF files